Azhar (film)

-Azhar is a 2016 Indian Hindi biographical sports drama film directed by Anthony D'Souza (credited as Tony D'Souza) The story is inspired by the life of Indian cricketer and former national team captain Mohammad Azharuddin.
-The film is produced by Shobha Kapoor and Ekta Kapoor for Sony Pictures Networks and features Emraan Hashmi in the title role.
-The film was released worldwide on 13 May 2016.
-The film was mediocre at the box office as it collected only ₹508 million gross against the budget of ₹380 million.
-The film also drew criticism for its fictionalised interpretation of events and supposed image cleansing of the protagonist.
+Azhar is a 2016 Indian Hindi-language biographical sports drama film directed by Anthony D'Souza, inspired by the life of Indian cricketer and former national team captain Mohammad Azharuddin.
+The film is produced by Shobha Kapoor and Ekta Kapoor for Sony Pictures Networks and features Emraan Hashmi in the title role, with Lara Dutta, Nargis Fakhri, Prachi Desai, and Kunaal Roy Kapur in supporting roles.
+The film was released worldwide on 13 May 2016 and performed moderately at the box-office.